digitalocean/terraform-provider-digitalocean/docs/resources/database_connection_pool.md

 * `mode` - (Required) The PGBouncer transaction mode for the connection pool.
 The allowed values are session, transaction, and statement.
 * `size` - (Required) The desired size of the PGBouncer connection pool.
 * `db_name` - (Required) The database for use with the connection pool.
-* `user` - (Required) The name of the database user for use with the connection pool.
+* `user` - (Optional) The name of the database user for use with the connection pool.
+When excluded, all sessions connect to the database as the inbound user.

 ## Attributes Reference